 800 University WaySpartanburg, SC 293031-864-503-5000

-The new Emergency Web site will provide information on the new emergency notification system, helpful links and a downloadable Incident Management Plan (USC Upstate password required to download the IMP).
+The new emergency webpages will provide information on the emergency notification system, helpful links and a downloadable Incident Management Plan (USC Upstate password required to download the IMP).

 "Shots Fired," Instructional Videos (network login required)“Shots Fired!” the last thing you’d expect to hear at a college or university.
 Unfortunately this contemporary, violent event has become a reality in schools across the country.
 Today, anyone can become a victim of an Active Shooter, but despite common belief, injury or death does not have to be the inevitable outcome.
 The key to survival is a proper mindset, knowledge and awareness, which enables action with purpose in this high-stress situation.
 You can survive!
 Shots Fired on Campus is a dynamic training program designed to instill the survival mindset and teaches realistic strategies for dealing with an active shooter situation on campus.

 USC UpstateDepartment of Public Safety800 University WaySpartanburg, SC 29303Fax: 864-503-5873Faculty/Staff Directory

 The University of South Carolina Upstate is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033 or call 404-679-4500 for questions about the accreditation of USC Upstate.
 Comments or Complaints?